Who's Behind Listverse?

 The case against Rissell had been building since at least March 8, 1977.
 At that time, two police officers—Alexandria police officer Detective John W. Turner and an unnamed Fairfax County investigator—began looking into the similarities between the Miltenberger and Gabor murders.
 Turner noticed that both Gabor and Miltenberger had been murdered not far from their cars, and this pattern reappeared following the discovery of Gladys Bradley’s body.
 Turner, who had known Rissell since the 1973 rape and robbery case, drew a triangle on a map that connected Gabor’s car, Bradley’s car, and Rissell’s apartment.
 Rissell’s fingerprints were later matched to prints found on Miltenberger’s car, which further sealed the killer’s fate.

 Ultimately, on May 18, 1977, Rissell admitted to kidnapping, raping, and killing all five women.
 Rissell was just 18 at the time of his confession.

 In 1995, Rissell went up for parole for the first time.
 Originally, at his 1977 trial, Rissell had been convicted and received four consecutive life sentences for his crimes.
+He was eventually sentenced to five life sentences in 1978.
 The news of Rissell’s parole hearing kicked off a minor firestorm in Northern Virginia.
 The families of his victims protested the fact that the coldhearted killer might once again enjoy freedom.
 The cries of the protestors proved loud enough that Rissell’s parole was denied in 1995.

 1 Highly Intelligent Killer